 4. CLIMATE CHANGE GOALS IN NEW YORK STATE

 New York has set itself the goal of achieving the climate goals of the Paris Climate Agreement.
 It is the declared goal of the state of New York to generate most of its electricity by 2030 from renewable sources.
 Offshore wind energy and hydropower are to be used for this purpose.
 Only California has similarly strict targets for the transition to renewable energies.
 Part of the energy is also to be generated by geothermal energy.

-The main problem of renewable energies is that there is no economically viable storage capacity yet and the problem of intermittency of electricity supplies.
-The New York government is fighting against this.
-It wants to find innovative ways to store energy.
+The main problem of renewable energies is that there are no economically viable electricity storage facilities yet.
+The problem of interruption of the power supply still exists.
+The New York government is fighting against it.
+At present, New York is looking for innovative ways to store energy.

-Another cornerstone of New York’s energy policy is the expansion of the smart metering network, which is the basis for accurately measuring electricity supply and demand.
-New Yorkers learn from the experiences of Europeans, but plan to apply this technology a bit later.
-The Smart Grid will be of interest, because for New York’s transmission system operators, excessive fluctuations in the electricity grid are undesirable and lead to higher costs, especially if renewable energies supply more electricity to the grid.
-This applies in particular to transformers.
+Another cornerstone of New York’s energy policy is the expansion of the smart metering network, which forms the basis for the accurate measurement of electricity supply and demand.
+New Yorkers are learning from the experience of Europeans, but plan to apply this technology a little later.
+The smart grid will be of interest because excessive fluctuations in the electricity grid are undesirable for New York’s transmission system operators and lead to higher costs, especially if renewable energies supply more electricity to the grid.
+This is especially true for transformers.

 If New York manages to integrate hydropower and offshore wind energy into its new energy concept and finds private investors for these projects, it can succeed in becoming almost completely independent of fossil fuels, in electricity generation.